 What to do next

 If you have not configured a backup for the item, contact Smartsheet Support.
-Someone from the Support team may be able to provide you with a checkpoint that contains the missing data.
+The Support team may be able to provide a snapshot that contains the missing data.
 In your request, provide the following:

 - Date and time of when the data loss occurred